dishagarpal/pizza-shop-website/README.md

-#Pizza Shop Website
+# Pizza Shop Website

 A responsive frontend pizza shop website built using HTML, CSS, and JavaScript.
-The project focuses on creating an attractive UI to showcase pizza items, offers, and food images with smooth user interaction.

-#Features
-Responsive design for different screen sizes
-Visually appealing layout with food images
-Interactive elements using JavaScript
-Organized structure with HTML, CSS, and JS

-#Tech Stack
-HTML5
-CSS3
-JavaScript

-#Features
+It provides a clean and attractive interface to explore pizzas and services.

+## Features

-Home page with attractive design
+* Home page with attractive design
-Menu to view pizza items
+* Menu to view pizza items
-Photos section for images
+* Photos section for food images
-Support section for help
+* Support section for help
-Services section information
+* Services section information

+## Tech Stack

+* HTML5
+* CSS3
+* JavaScript

-#How to Run
+## How to Run

-Download or clone the repository
+1. Download or clone the repository
-Open the project folder
+2. Open the project folder
-Run index.html in any browser
+3. Run `index.html` in any browser

-#Author
+## Author

 Disha